CtrlK

 Actionability

-The skill provides structured checklists and clear gates, which is good for a process-oriented skill.
+The skill provides clear checklists and decision tables, which are actionable for a process-oriented skill.
 However, it lacks concrete examples—no sample hypothesis, no sample size calculation formula or tool command, no example metric definition.
-It describes what to do but rarely shows how with specifics.
+It describes what to do but rarely shows a worked example, keeping it at the 'incomplete guidance' level.

 2 / 3